20 Irresistible Reasons to Fall in Love with Brittany

 Archaeological sites

-In Laval, there were various medieval items dug up at an archaeological site which was close to the castle.
+In Laval, there were various mediaeval items dug up at an archaeological site that was close to the castle.
 I found out about this when I visited the castle.
 There are also numerous megalithic sites all over Brittany.
 This makes it a wonderful destination if you happen to adore history.

 Posters up in Laval explaining archaeological finds